rlwelch/covid-ontario/README.md

 # COVID Ontario
-A project to follow the rise and fall of COVID-19 in Ontario.
+Follow the rise and fall of COVID-19 in Ontario.